Buttock Lift Surgery Cost and Procedure Information

 Patients may be given a compression garment to wear after the surgery.
 The surgeon will inform the patient specifically if they need one as part of their buttock lift aftercare and how long they should wear it for.
 Usually, patients will have to wear it for around four to eight weeks.
 This is to support the buttocks and to ensure that they heal properly.
 The purpose of a compression garment is to reduce swelling and help to achieve the best final result.

-To help the results of the buttock lift surgery last as long as possible, patients should continue to eat a healthy and well-balanced diet that contains lots of fruit and vegetables.
+To ensure the results of the buttock lift surgery last as long as possible, patients should continue to eat a healthy and well-balanced diet that contains lots of fruit and vegetables.
 Patients should try and eat foods that are high in protein and low in sodium and fats.
 They should try and drink lots of water and caffeine-free fluids.
-It is recommended to avoid alcohol, smoking and recreational drugs both before and after having a buttock lift.
+It is recommended to avoid alcohol, smoking and recreational drugs both before and after a gluteoplasty.

 The final results

-Although patients will be able to see the results of the buttock lift immediately, it can take three to six months to fully appreciate the final cosmetic results.
-The results of the buttock lift will be long-lasting, however, the procedure cannot halt the process of ageing or the effects of a large change in weight.
-This means that as the patient gets older they may notice the buttocks begin to sag again.
+Although patients will be able to see the results of the buttock lift immediately, it can take three to six months to appreciate the final cosmetic results.
+The results of the buttock lift will be long-lasting; however, the procedure cannot halt the process of ageing or the effects of a large change in weight.
+This means that as the patient gets older, they may notice the buttocks begin to sag again.
 Also, gaining or losing lots of weight can change the result of the buttock lift.
-Therefore, patients should try and maintain a stable weight to gain the full benefits of the buttock lift.
+Therefore, patients should maintain a stable weight to gain the full benefits of the buttock lift.